On-premises software: Type of customers

 Faster shift from on-premises to cloud-based is expected in B2C market than B2B market.

 This is because businesses usually require much more complex structure and system of information management in contrast to private users.
 In addition, businesses are more prudent to the shift of its software system because they have significant concern over the data security as its failure could potentially result in the loss of enormous amount of data as well as the business's reputation.

 Business model

-Primary customers for relatively new software, SaaS, was the non-users of on-premises software as it was easier for them to make the purchase, installation and implementation of its service due to the factors previously discussed such as the lower installation cost and the lower system management cost.
+Primary customers for relatively new software, SaaS, were the non-users of on-premises software as it was easier for them to make the purchase, installation and implementation of its service due to the factors previously discussed such as the lower installation cost and the lower system management cost.

 As the convenience of these features associated with cloud-based software becomes widely known, more customers (mainly businesses) start shifting their software system toward cloud-based as they have been realizing that SaaS brings more efficiency to their information and system management.
 Especially for those whose business processes are highly standardized and shared within their industry.